×

 • Korean is spoken as a national language in: North Korea, South Korea.

 You will also get to know the continents where Danish and Korean speaking countries lie.
-Based on the number of people that speak these languages, the position of Danish language is not available and position of Korean language is 12.
+Based on the number of people that speak these languages, the position of Danish language is 18 and position of Korean language is 12.
 Find all the information about these languages on Danish and Korean.

 Danish and Korean Language History